nvdaaddons/DevGuide/readme.md

 Q. The command for my app module does not work in my app module; instead, NVDA does something else.
 Check if a global plugin which uses the command is installed.
 First, remove the global plugin and try again.

+Q. How can I use Win32 API in my add-on or object?
+There is a document written by an add-on developer which talks about using Win32 API in your add-on.

+Q. How can I create dialogs in my add-on?
+You need to import two modules: GUI (import gui) and WXPython (import wx).

+Q. Can I create functions and assign variables outside the module classes?
+Yes.
+This is useful if you need to reference them from inside the add-on class.
+For example, you may have a function that's defined outside your class that you'll need to use from more than one method in a global plugin class.

+Q. I want to save user settings for my add-on.
+Can this be done?
+Yes.
+You'll need to use ConfigObj library (configObj) to manage configuration.
+Some add-ons (such as OCR) which uses configuration files store their configuration as an ini file in NVDA's user configuration folder.
+For global plugins, you can load and save user configuration from the add-on when the add-on is created (__init__) or finished (terminate), respectively.
+You cannot do this easily with app modules.
+Also, you'll need to provide a facility (commands, dialogs, etc.) where users can configure add-on settings.

+Q. I have a script which calls a function that runs for a long time, and I cannot run NVDA commands when my script runs.
+One way to fix this is using threads (separate, independent  operations in a program) via Python's threading module.
+In order to do this, create a method which you know will run for a long time, then from the script which calls this method, create a new thread (see Python's threading module documentation) that'll be in charge of running this method.
+This way other NVDA commands can be performed while the add-on method does its work (see Google Speech Recognition module for an example code).

 We did not include programming or Python-related FAQ's, as there are sites which answers questions about Python such as coding style.
 Consult these documents if you have issues with Python code.